Cressi Leonardo Dive Computer Review

 There are audible and screen warnings for deep and safety stops (although no safety-stop timer) and for approaching deco.
 An ascent-rate indicator uses an ascending stack of arrows to get the point across, and there’s an oxygen-toxicity bar graph and alarm.
 The audible alarms are designed to be loud enough to ensure that you can hear them.

-The nitrox levels for this dive computer can be set for oxygen levels between 21% and 50%.
+The nitrox levels can be set for oxygen levels between 21% and 50%.
 The PO2 limits can be set between 1.2 bars and 1.6 bars.

 The algorithm is Cressi's own RGBM (Reduced Gradient Bubble Model) and is based on the Haldane model.
 Cressi modified the Haldne and Wienke algorithm as a basis of their own.

 This algorithm allows for safe decompression calculations for multiple dives spread out over multiple days.
 Nitrogen absorption and release is continuously processed by its sophisticated software, taking into account the quantity of inert gases in the different mixtures which can be used.
-The Leonardo in addition allows to set safety factors to make the algorithm even more safe dive experience.
+It additionally allows to set safety factors to make the algorithm even more safe dive experience.

 The Cressi Leonardo can be completely reset after each dive.
 This makes it a great choice for dive shops that rent it out and need to completely reset the data after the computer comes back.